We’re happy to support your travel preparation!

 Topaz Labs

 I use Topaz Labs software a lot.
 They have several options and they are all excellent.
-I primarily use the individual programs as I feel I have more control.
-I use all 3 programs listed below and choose which one to use based on what is most needed to improve the image (after following the link, scroll to the bottom of the page to find pricing information).
+I primarily use the individual legacy programs that are no longer available as I feel I have more control.
+If you are having trouble with noise reduction and sharpening, I do offer processing services by the hour.

 Skylum